-Learn why "infrastructure as code" is the answer to managing large-scale, distributed systems and service-oriented architectures.
+Learn why "infrastructure as code" is the answer to managing large-scale, distributed systems, cloud-native applications, and service-based architectures.

 It really starts by looking at: How is infrastructure traditionally managed?